Baltic Military District: First formation (1940–1941)

 The Baltic Military District was first created by order of the USSR People's Commissar of Defence on 11 July 1940, under the command of Colonel General Aleksandr Loktionov.
 Its headquarters was formed from the headquarters of the disbanded Kalinin Military District in Riga on 13 August.
 This was after the Soviet occupation of the Baltic States but before they were forcibly legally absorbed into the Soviet Union.
 It controlled troops on the territory of the Latvian and Lithuanian Soviet Socialist Republics as well as the western part of Kalinin Oblast.
 On 17 August 1940 it became the Baltic Special Military District, changing its boundaries to control troops on the territory of Estonian, Latvian, and Lithuanian Soviet Socialist Republics.
 The western part of Kalinin Oblast was transferred to control of the Moscow Military District.

 The district was created in order to strengthen the defense of the northwestern borders of the Soviet Union and to protect the approaches to Moscow and Leningrad from German-controlled East Prussia.
 The district troops closely cooperated with the Baltic Fleet.
 In August, the district included the 8th and 11th Armies, soon augmented in September by the transformation of the Estonian, Latvian, and Lithuanian armies into the Red Army's 22nd, 24th, and 29th Territorial Rifle Corps respectively.
-However they were notoriously unreliable and defected in large numbers to the Germans after June 1941.
+However they were notoriously disloyal to the occupying Soviet Union and its army and thus defected in large numbers to the opposing side after June 1941.

 In 1940 and 1941 the district formed new units, including two mechanized corps (the 3rd and 12th), as well as local and republic military commissariats.
 Loktionov was replaced by Lieutenant General Fyodor Kuznetsov in December 1940.
 In May 1941, the headquarters of the 27th Army was formed by the district.
 At the same time, the district headquarters developed a plan for responding to a German invasion, and ordered that troops be brought to combat readiness on 18 June.
 However, by 22 June, when Operation Barbarossa, the German invasion of the Soviet Union, began, the district's newly formed units were not completely manned.
 When the war broke out, it included six rifle corps in the 8th, 11th, and 27th Armies, the 5th Airborne Corps, the 3rd and 12th Mechanized Corps, and six fortified regions.
 According to the district's plan, the 8th, 11th, and 27th Armies were to cooperate with the Baltic Fleet in defending the coast from Haapsalu to Palanga, focusing on the defense of the 300-kilometer border with East Prussia.

 On 22 June 1941 the District consisted of the: